 testing of our faith, must occur for Jehovah foretold it; otherwise, "how would the Scriptures be fulfilled

 that it must take place this way?"
 (Matt.
 26:54; Luke 21:22) "You

 know that you learn to endure by having your faith tested."
 May Jehovah

-to be patient and trust in him, not growing weary, but with full
+being patient and trusting in him, not growing weary; but with full

 confidence that you will receive all that he

 has promised.
 (James 1:3, CEV; Rev. 2:2-3)

 "People do not hope for something they already have.
 But we are

 hoping for something we do not have yet, and we are waiting for it

 keep waiting [περιμένω] for what the Father has promised."―Acts